 When it is cold, whip up double cream and spread it all over the top.
 For the streusel topping, mix together melted butter, heat treated plain flour, light brown soft sugar, cinnamon and a pinch of salt.
 Cover the cheesecake generously with the streusel topping.
-For a final flourish I made some icing using icing sugar, cinnamon and enough water to make it a thick consistency.
-I drizzled it all over the cheesecake, then dusted over some icing sugar.
+Make some icing using icing sugar, cinnamon and enough water to make it a thick consistency.
+Drizzle it all over the cheesecake, then dust over some icing sugar.

 The Cinnamon Streusel Cheesecake was absolutely divine!
 The cinnamon flavour was just right, the cheesecake was light and fluffy, and the streusel topping was crunchy.
 I served it at a dinner party and everyone had two slices - the perfect review!